Normally a first or upper second class degree in music although related disciplines will be considered.

 Months of entry

-The term ‘community music’ covers a wide range of activities - musicians working outside formal settings like the concert-hall; in, for example, schools, prisons or hospitals.
-It covers the development of music in under-resourced areas and with disadvantaged people, and it covers the development of creative partnerships between people of different skills and cultures.
+It covers musicians working outside formal settings like the concert-hall in, for example, schools, prisons or hospitals; it covers the development of music in under-resourced areas and with disadvantaged people, and it covers the development of creative partnerships between people of different skills and cultures.

 It is now a growing career option.
 Many orchestras and arts organisations are seeking to extend their audience base into the community.
 Many young musicians, in response to changing employment patterns, are developing multi-skilled ‘portfolio’ careers or are simply expressing a personal preference for more participatory forms of work.